 3276 M Street NW

 A market has been at this location since 1790 but this building dates to 1865.
-The Georgetown Market still stands but today it is a Dean & Deluca – which is actually a violation of its lease.
+The Georgetown Market still stands today.
 In 1996, Congress declared it an historic site with the requirement that it operates as a market.
-In someways, Dean & Deluca counts!

 Cross over M St NW to walk north along Potomac Ave NW.
 You'll see a storefront that says Georgetown Cupcakes with no line!
 Don't get too excited - this is just where they keep their delivery orders.
 The actual storefront for the public is later on the tour.
 When you get to N St NW turn right and walk until the corner of Wisconsin Ave NW and N ST NW.